mugnavo/startupsphere-frontend/README.md

-# StartupSphere
+# startupsphere-frontend

-3D Mapping for Startup Ecosystems
+Frontend repository for StartupSphere, the 3D mapping platform for startup ecosystems.

 ## Documentation